ynput/ayon-documentation/website/docs/dev_event_system.md

 #### sender

+Sender ID is a unique identifier used to tag events dispatched by a process.
+It helps track the origin of events and enables the originating process to recognize its own messages when they are returned through a WebSocket stream.

+The Sender ID can be the name of the service that generated the event or in a web-based application, the Sender ID can be the identifier of the browser tab that initiated the action.

 #### depends_on

 The event ID (if any) that initiated the current event, establishing a parent-child relationship between events.
+This is explained in depth in the **enroll** section of this document

 #### status